DeepWaterIMR/ghl-gadget3/README.md

 9. Split M by sex (and maturity?)

-    -   Need to be estimated externally, or let gadget estimate the one for males.
+    -   Done.
+Gadget now estimates M for mature males

 10. Let the model split to sex instead of us doing it

     -   Done.
 Sex-split comes currently from `EggaN_mat`.
+Needs to be improved.

 11. Transparency, reproducibility and documentation